minitsugu/minitsugu.github.io/README.md

 **Windows is Windows**.
 It's not Posix compliant.
 Accept it.

+`CMD.exe` is neither a terminal emulator nor a Unix shell.
+Beware that it doesn't do globbing (expansion).
+Quoting and escaping characters are a nightmare.
+One-liners won't work or - worse - they will fail in some cases.

-**CMD.exe** does not behave like a real terminal or Unix shell, has no globbing (shell expansion) and quoting is a nightmare.
-If you're serious about Windows scripting, learn **Powershell** immediately.
+If you're serious about Windows scripting, learn `Powershell` immediately.
+If you want a terminal, have a look at [Windows Terminal](https://en.wikipedia.org/wiki/Windows_Terminal).

-However, **CMD.exe** is always available and has a low startup time.
+However, `CMD.exe` is always available and has a low startup time.
 The **Batch files** are double-clickable, familiar to many non-programmers and therefore an effective mechanism to distribute code.
-Batches files are also the best solution to mimic shell aliases (and make CMD.exe tolerable).
+Batches files are also the best solution to mimic shell aliases (and make `CMD.exe` tolerable).

 ---